defencedigital/moduk-service-manual/src/secure-by-design/get-the-basics-right.md

 description: "Agree your approach to cyber security in Defence and get your team ready."
 ---

-Check that you have the people and processes in place to be Secure by Design.
+Make sure you have the people and processes in place to be Secure by Design.

 ## [Involve the right people](/secure-by-design/involve-the-right-people) {.govuk-heading-m .govuk-!-margin-bottom-1}